About Thomas County

 You can look up sex offenders in Thomas County, Georgia, by accessing the Georgia Sex Offender Registry.
 This registry is maintained by the Georgia Bureau of Investigation and provides detailed information about registered sex offenders in the area.
 You can search the registry online by visiting the GBI's official website and using their search tools.

 To register to vote in Thomas County, you can register online at the Georgia Secretary of State's My Voter Page (https://mvp.sos.ga.gov), by mail, or in person at the Thomas County Board of Elections and Registration, 225 North Broad Street, Suite 209, Thomasville, GA 31792, phone (229) 225-4161.
 You must register at least 30 days before an election to be eligible to vote in that election.
-You must be 18 years old, a U.S. citizen, a Georgia resident, and not serving a sentence for a felony conviction.
+You must be 18 years old, a U.S. Citizen, a Georgia resident, and not serving a sentence for a felony conviction.
 Absentee ballots are available through the Elections Office for voters who qualify under Georgia law.

 Property records in Thomas County can be searched through the Thomas County Clerk of Superior Court at 225 North Broad Street, Suite 104, Thomasville, GA 31792, phone (229) 225-4108, for deeds, mortgages, liens, and recorded documents.
 The Georgia Superior Court Clerks' Cooperative Authority (GSCCCA) at www.gsccca.org provides online access to land records for a subscription fee.
-For property tax records, assessed values, and parcel information, visit the Thomas County Tax Assessor's online portal at www.qpublic.net/ga/thomas, which offers free searching.
+For property tax records, assessed values, and parcel information, visit the Thomas Tax Assessor's online portal at www.qpublic.net/ga/thomas, which offers free searching.
 The county also provides a GIS mapping system with aerial photos and parcel boundaries.

 Birth and death certificates for events occurring in Thomas County are available through the Thomas County Probate Court, 225 North Broad Street, Suite 108, Thomasville, GA 31792, phone (229) 225-4115.
 The fee is $25.00 for the first certified copy and $5.00 for additional copies of the same record.
 You must provide valid photo identification and proof of eligibility, as only immediate family members or authorized individuals can obtain certified copies.
 For online ordering or statewide records, contact the Georgia Department of Public Health Vital Records at www.vitalrecords.georgia.gov, though additional processing fees apply for online orders through VitalChek.